MrM0ra/FlaskDemo/README.md

 # FlaskDemo
-Flask app demo for the course advanced web programming
+Flask app demo for the course advanced web programming developed with python and flask as backend API end react as frontend

 ## Adding tasks
 Go to: /task